Instruction Currently Located at Hope Community Church

 Angie has been writing and directing theatre projects between acting gigs for the past 20 years, including the 2017 & 2022’s sold-out theatre musical Finding Patience.
 In 2018, Angie gave a TEDx talk at Duke University about the power of Local History Theatre and Film.
 Along with teaching in a classroom setting, Angie is also a private acting coach for both film and theatre.
 Angie believes that all art can be used for good – to uplift, enlighten, inspire and change the world.

-Tanya Quinn, Improv Instructor
+Tanya Quinn, Improv Instructor, CAPA Jr. Director

 Tanya Quinn is an actress/improviser/director.
 As a teenager, Tanya's performances made it to the main stage as a member of the Lollipop Guild in "The Wizard of Oz," Chava in "Fiddler on the Roof," and Puck in Shakespeare’s "A Midsummer Night's Dream."
 Following high school, Tanya attended Utah Valley University where she received a scholarship to study theater.
 Her professional theatre experience includes roles as Eileen Harper in "Arsenic and Old Lace," Marie in "Scarlet Pimpernel," and Rosalind in "As You Like it."
 Tanya’s commercial work includes companies such as Sizzler, Intermountain Healthcare, and Verizon.